jamesrosing/dashboard/memory-bank/progress.md

 # Implementation Progress

 ## Overview
 We have successfully completed Phase 1 of the Real-time Multi-Entity Dashboard project and initiated Phase 2 focusing on real-time data integration.
-The WebSocket communication infrastructure has been implemented to establish live connections to data sources.
+The WebSocket communication infrastructure has been implemented to establish live connections to data sources, and significant improvements have been made to Three.js initialization to resolve production build issues.

 ## Recent Progress

+### Three.js Production Enhancement
+- ✅ Implemented comprehensive Three.js initialization fix for "Cannot access 'D' before initialization" errors
+- ✅ Created safeCreators.ts module with fallback implementations for Three.js objects
+- ✅ Enhanced Script pre-initialization in layout.tsx with beforeInteractive strategy
+- ✅ Updated three-entry.ts module to explicitly define and export all required constants
+- ✅ Optimized Next.js config for proper Three.js chunk loading and initialization order
+- ✅ Added suspend-react integration for Suspense-enabled asset loading
+- ✅ Implemented suspendedLoader.ts with safe texture and model loading capabilities
+- ✅ Added production-specific module patching for consistent initialization
+- ✅ Fixed webpack configuration to ensure proper loading order of Three.js modules

 ### Phase 2 Progress: WebSocket and Entity Filtering
 - ✅ Created WebSocketManager class with comprehensive connection handling